PhD, MD/PhD in Molecular & Translational Medicine

 Course of Study

 Candidates for a PhD in Molecular & Translational Medicine will have varied scientific and medical backgrounds.
-To meet the stated goals of the GPMM and provide intensive scientific training and research experience culminating in a PhD, as well as equip its graduates to carry out independent research, the course of study will be individualized for each candidate depending upon his/her background.
-This course will be developed by each candidate and his/her program advisor in the GPMM.
+To meet the stated goals of the GPMTM and provide intensive scientific training and research experience culminating in a PhD, as well as equip its graduates to carry out independent research, the course of study will be individualized for each candidate depending upon his/her background.
+This course will be developed by each candidate and his/her program advisor in the GPMTM.
 The program of study must be approved by the Student Performance Committee.

 The Graduate Program in Molecular & Translational Medicine participates in the Program in Biomedical Sciences (PiBS), which offers training towards the PhD degree by integrating the foundations of interdisciplinary biomedical research with focused investigation and preparation for career advancement.